-the Act means the Local Government Act 1993 act of disorder means an act of disorder as defined in clause dot of dioordor 15.11 of this code amendment in relation to an original motion, means a motion amonamon moving an amendment to that motion audio recorder any device capable of recording speech business day means any day except Saturday or Sunday or any business day other day the whole or part of which is observed as a public holiday throughout New South Wales chairperson in relation to a meeting of the council - means the Charperson person presiding at the meeting as provided by section 369 of the Act and clauses 6.1 and 6.2 of this code, and in relation to a meeting of a committee - means the person presiding at the meeting as provided by clause 20.11 of this code this code means the council's adopted code of meeting 1110 0000 practice committee of the means a committee established by the council in council accordance with clause 20.2 of this code (being a committee consisting only of councillors) or the council when it has resolved itself into committee of the whole under clause 12.1 council official has the same meaning it has in the Model Code of Conduct for Local Councils in NSW day means calendar day division means a request by two councillors under clause 11.7 of this code requiring the recording of the names of the councillors who voted both for and against a motion foreshadowed means a proposed amendment foreshadowed by amendment a councillor under clause 10.18 of this code during debate on the first amendment foreshadowed motion means a motion foreshadowed by a councillor under clause 10.17 of this code during debate on an original motion open voting means voting on the voices or by a show of hands or by a visible electronic voting system or similar means planning decision means a decision made in the exercise of a function of a council under the Environmental Planning and Assessment Act 1979 including any decision relating to a development application, an environmental planning instrument, a development control plan or a development contribution plan under that Act, but not including the making of an order under Division 9.3 of Part 9 of that Act 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 means an order issued under section 438A of the performance improvement order Act quorum means the minimum number of councillors or committee members necessary to conduct a meeting the Regulation means the Local Government (General) Regulation 2005 webcast a video or audio broadcast of a meeting transmitted across the internet either concurrently with the meeting or at a later time year means the period beginning 1 July and ending the following 30 June
+the Act means the Local Government Act 1993. act of disorder means an act of disorder as defined in clause 15.11 of this code. amendment in relation to an original motion, means a motion moving an amendment to that motion. audio recorder any device capable of recording speech. audio-visual link means a facility that enables audio and visual communication between persons at different places. business day means any day except Saturday or Sunday or any other day the whole or part of which is observed as a public holiday throughout New South Wales. chairperson in relation to a meeting of the council - means the person presiding at the meeting as provided by section 369 of the Act and clauses 6.1 and 6.2 of this code, and in relation to a meeting of a committee - means the person presiding at the meeting as provided by clause 20.11 of this code. this code means the council's adopted code of meeting practice. committee of the council means a committee established by the council in accordance with clause 20.2 of this code (being a committee consisting only of councillors) or the council when it has resolved itself into committee of the whole under clause 12.1. councillor means a councillor elected to Port Stephens Council, including the mayor, unless the mayor is defined in another capacity within this code. council official has the same meaning it has in the Model Code of Conduct for Local Councils in New South Wales. day means calendar day. division means a request by two councillors under clause 11.7 of this code requiring the recording of the names of the councillors who voted both for and against a motion. foreshadowed amendment means a proposed amendment foreshadowed by a councillor under clause 10.18 of this code during debate on the first amendment. foreshadowed motion means a motion foreshadowed by a councillor under clause 10.17 of this code during debate on an original motion. open voting means voting on the voices or by a show of hands or by a visible electronic voting system or similar means. planning decision means a decision made in the exercise of a function of a council under the Environmental Planning and Assessment Act 1979 including any decision relating to a development application, an environmental planning instrument, a development control plan or a development contribution plan under that Act, but not including the making of an order under Division 9.3 of Part 9 of that Act.

+performance improvement order means an order issued under section 438A of the Act. quorum means the minimum number of councillors or committee members necessary to conduct a meeting. the Regulation means the Local Government (General) Regulation 2021. webcast a video or audio broadcast of a meeting transmitted across the internet either concurrently with the meeting or at a later time. year means the period beginning 1 July and ending the following 30 June.